kervi/doc/source/signals.rst

 When linked they will show up as either inputs that the user can change or a read only representation.

-Details about dashboard linking are found in the dashboard section.
+Details about dashboard linking are found in the :ref:`Dashboards section <dashboards>`.